 - maintenance of eye health

-- prevention of urogential and vaginal atrophy
+- prevention of urogenital and vaginal atrophy

 - relief of arthritic symptoms

 Bio-identical hormone therapy (BHT) is a safe option for treating hormone deficiencies.
 Bio-identical hormones are derived from plant sources and are modified to replicate the hormones found in the body.
-Naturopathic doctors in Ontario and British Columbia are able to prescribe bio-identical hormones.
+Naturopathic Doctors in Ontario and British Columbia are able to prescribe bio-identical hormones.

 If you suspect that your symptoms are related to your hormones, talk to your naturopathic doctor.
 The NDs at Naturopathic Foundations Health Clinic offer a range of options for assessing and treating hormone imbalances, including bio-identical hormone therapy.
 Dr. Iva Lloyd, focuses on hormone issues, especially those related to peri-menopause and post-menopause.